-Car accidents can take away your livelihood, and in extreme cases, even the lives of you or your loved ones.
+Car wrecks can take away your livelihood, and in extreme cases, even the lives of you or your loved ones.
 They can leave you with years of physical pain and emotional suffering, and an ever-growing pile of medical expenses.

-At Morgan & Morgan, our Jonesboro attorneys understand that car accident victims may have questions about their legal rights following a crash.
+At Morgan & Morgan, our Jonesboro attorneys understand that automobile accident victims may have questions about their legal rights following a crash.
 We are committed to helping injured drivers, passengers, and pedestrians understand these rights and how they may be able to obtain compensation to cover damages such as medical bills and lost wages.

 Auto Accident Cases Our Jonesboro Attorneys Handle

-The attorneys in Morgan & Morgan’s Jonesboro office handle a broad range of car accident cases.
+The attorneys in Morgan & Morgan’s Jonesboro office handle a broad range of auto accident cases.
 We handle cases involving brain and spinal cord injuries, whiplash, broken bones, concussions, internal damage, back injuries, paralysis, and lost limbs.

 The strength of your case will ultimately rest on your attorney’s ability to collect and present evidence that illustrates that the other party was negligent and therefore responsible for your damages.
 In his or her investigation, your attorney may determine whether the defendant:

 - Failed to pay attention to their surroundings;

 - Drove under the influence;